ivan7707/GeoDjangoTutorial1.7/README.md

 I used pgAdminIII to install the database with postgis extension (or create a database from postgis_21_sample template that you install when installing pgAdminIII)

-As per the tutorial, username and password are:
+As per the tutorial, username and password are

 geouser geodatabase